geoparse/geoparse/README.md

 </table>

 #### Trajectory
-`plp` can treat a trajectory as a series of points and visualize it, as described in the previous sections.
+`plp` processes a trajectory as an ordered set of points and renders it using point-based visualization, as previously described.
 By default, the points are colored blue, but this can be changed using the `point_color` parameter.
-As with other point visualizations mentioned earlier, you can customize the color based on a feature value, e.g., `vin` in the right-hand map, to distinguish between different journeys.
+As with other point visualizations mentioned earlier, you can customize the color based on a feature value, e.g., `vin` (vehicle identification number) in the right-hand map, to distinguish between different journeys.

 <table>
   <tr>